 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-MCIEAST - MCB CAMLEJ - Holcomb Boulevard is responsible for providing high quality drinking water, however, any older, commonly used plumbing materials and components can contribute to lead.
+MCIEAST - MCB CAMLEJ - Hadnot Point is responsible for providing high quality drinking water, however, any older, commonly used plumbing materials and components can contribute to lead.
 When your water has settled for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may choose to have your water tested.
-Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the USEPA's Safe Drinking Water Hotline or at their website http://www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the USEPA's Safe Drinking Water Hotline or at their website:

+http://water.epa.gov/drink/info/lead/index.cfm.